KL-dotcom/ga-final-project/README.md

 ## Brief

 Eventr is an event website, for people to share and find talks that they are interested in.
-Once an audience member has bought a ticket, they can then start voting in polls and using the comments sections enabling audience participation before the event has event started.
+Once an audience member has bought a ticket, they can then start voting in polls and using the comments sections enabling audience participation before the event has even started.

 ## Technologies Used